Florida Homestead

 In general terms, the homestead tax exemption means that the first $25,000.00 of assessed value of the property is exempt from taxes, and the exemption can increase up to another $25,000.00 if the property’s assessed value exceeds $50,000.00.

-The Homestead Protection From Forced Sale by Creditors
+Protecting Your Home from Forced Sale by Creditors

 In Florida, a homestead property is protected from being sold to satisfy the judgment of a creditor (someone to whom you owe money).
 To qualify for this type of homestead protection, the property must be located in Florida and must be your permanent residence.
 Here, however, there are acreage limitations on the size of the property that can be protected from forced sale.